-Did you know that 300+ drowning deaths among children in the U.S. occur in swimming pools?
+Did you know that each year, 350+ drowning deaths among children in the U.S. occur in swimming pools?
 And did you realize that most of these deaths are preventable?

 There are two types of drowning prevention devices that could help to prevent drownings: those that are intended to keep a person afloat when in the water and those that are supposed to sound an alert when a person falls into the water.